lora3213/package-challenge/README.md

 * Maven

 #### Recomendations
-Please download lombok pluging in your IDE for not have troubles with lombok dependency usage
+Please download lombok plugin in your IDE for not have troubles with lombok dependency usage

 #### Design
 Based in Domain Driven Design